 2. Git Basics

-To install Git, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
+If you do want to install Git from source, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
 For example, if you’re on a system that has yum (such as Fedora) or apt-get (such as a Debian based system), you can use one of these commands to install all of the dependencies:

 Then, compile and install: